 “Colonia Verde is a small restaurant in Fort Greene which I love.
 I’m always there and love sitting outside – they have a lovely garden in the back that you’d never expect to find.
 It’s the type of place that transforms you when you leave the city and go into Brooklyn.”

-As they say in Spanish “La comida compartida sabe major!”…which means “Shared food tastes better!”
+As they say in Spanish “La comida compartida sabe major!”…which means “Shared food tastes much better!”
 The restaurant has a clear Latin American inspiration and offers a menu with the most delicious locally sourced fresh ingredients.
 They have great brunches, but are opened mostly for dinner.

 Oh!
 And they offer Full Catering Services and Event Services too, so do take a look online and contact them for further information.